Sudan Defence Force: Background

-The British did not garrison their Empire exclusively with British troops; almost every territory had a local militia or an indigenous regular force.
-Prior to 1925, the garrison of the Sudan comprised a British battalion near the capital, and battalions of the Egyptian Army, both Egyptian and Sudanese, in the regional capitals.
+The British did not garrison their Empire exclusively with British troops, almost every territory had a local militia or an indigenous regular force.
+Prior to 1925, the garrison of the Sudan comprised a British battalion near the capital and battalions of the Egyptian Army, both Egyptian and Sudanese, in the regional capitals.

 British military involvement in the Sudan goes back to the days of Generals Charles Gordon and Herbert Kitchener who were sent by London to defend British interests in the country.
-In 1896–98 Kitchener led the advance on Khartoum in command of an Anglo-Egyptian Expeditionary Force composed of British, Egyptian and Sudanese troops.
+In 1896–1898 Kitchener led the advance on Khartoum in command of an Anglo-Egyptian Expeditionary Force composed of British, Egyptian and Sudanese troops.
 As a young Army officer Winston Churchill saw military service in the Sudan.

-Since 1819 the Sudan had been a territory loosely administered by Egypt, but in the 1880s it had fallen to the forces of the Mahdi.
+Since 1819 the Sudan had been a territory loosely administered by Egypt but in the 1880s it had fallen to the forces of the Mahdi.
 From 1885 to 1898 it was ruled, de facto, by the Mahdi and his successor the Khalifa (literally 'Successor').
 Following the defeat of the Mahdists at the Battle of Omdurman, the Sudan was reorganised as an Anglo-Egyptian Condominium.
 The Head of the Egyptian Army was the Governor-General and there was still a large garrison, as the territory was huge and the remoter parts, such as Darfur, were not pacified until 1916.

 In 1925, the Governor-General Sir Lee Stack was assassinated by a group of Egyptian nationalists, while being driven through Cairo.
 Sudanese soldiers in Khartoum mutinied, the Egyptian Army garrison of the Sudan was deemed unreliable and the Egyptian battalions were sent home, while the Sudanese battalions were disbanded.
 One hundred and forty British officers were transferred from the Egyptian army and a new Sudanese force was formed under the first Kaid Lewa Huddleston who had previously been acting Sirdar (Commander-in-Chief) of the Egyptian Army.
 The structure of the new force of about 6,000 troops was slightly different: a little looser and more territorial, to give a better esprit de corps and sense of responsibility in each 'Corps' for its own territory.
 Unlike the old battalions, with anonymous numbers, the names of the four main corps were Camel Corps, Eastern Arab Corps, Western Arab Corps and Equatoria Corps.
-These were intended to give a distinct, and regional, identity, like English county regiments.
+These were intended to give a distinct and regional, identity, like English county regiments.
 Recruitment in each Corps reflected the local ethnicities.
-These corps were supported by artillery, engineer, armoured car and machine-gun units; plus medical, signals and transport services.
+These corps were supported by artillery, engineer, armoured car and machine-gun units, plus medical, signals and transport services.

-However, some continuity was maintained.
-The Egypt ruler, the Khedive, or Viceroy, had been, nominally, a subject of the Ottoman Sultan and so the SDF continued to use Egyptian ranks, which in turn were derived from former Ottoman titles.
+Some continuity was maintained, the ruler of Egypt, the Khedive or Viceroy, had been, nominally, a subject of the Ottoman Sultan and so the SDF continued to use Egyptian ranks, which in turn were derived from former Ottoman titles.
 The result was that British officers in the Sudan were called Bimbashi not Major, or an Arabic equivalent, and Kaimakam.
 The use of Turkish military terms extended beyond the rank structure.